mrbelowski/r3e_crewchief_v3/README.txt

 "do I still have a penalty / do I have a penalty / have I served my penalty" "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
 "where's [opponent driver last name]"
-"who's [ahead / behind]" (this one only works if you have the driver name recording)
+"who's [ahead / behind]" (this one only works if you have the driver name recording for that driver)

 Other button assignments